 3. Forgetting About it Over Winter

-If you want to avoid your furniture becoming a faeces-stained host for little critters, we’d recommend either storing your furniture set away over the winter months or shielding it from these intruders with a waterproof patio set cover until spring to give the utmost teak furniture care.
+We’d recommend either storing your furniture set away over the winter months or shielding it from these intruders with a waterproof patio set cover until spring to give the utmost teak furniture care.

 4. Not Shielding its Natural Oils